thankthemaker/rESCue/README.md

 ### Blynk-App (Monitoring & Configuration)

-rESCue also has support for the Blynk-App.
+rESCue also supports the [Blynk-App](https://blynk.io/).

 ![Blynk-Logo](docs/images/Blynk-logo.png)

-The Blynk-App is used to configure the ESP32, e.g. the lights and sounds or the monitoring features including local push-notifications (Android only).
+The Blynk-App is used to configure the ESP32, e.g. the lights and sounds and also the monitoring features including charts and local push-notifications (Android only, iOS doesn't work in Blynk at the moment).

 ![Blynk-App](docs/images/rESCue-Blynk.png)

 If you'd like to use our Blynk dashboard, simply download the Blynk app to your smartphone and scan this QR code.

-To use this App with the official Blynk server, you'll might need to buy some energy as this App needs more than the 2000 `free`energy points.
+To use this App with the official Blynk server, you'll might need to buy some energy as this App needs more than the 2000 `free energy` points.
 Therefore we offer you to use the `thank-the-maker.org` server, which gives you more than enough energy to run this app.

 ![Blynk-App](docs/images/rESCue-Blynk-QR.jpeg)